About this Course

 TacMed Australia nationally accredited courses are delivered under the auspice of TacMed Training Australia RTO 41552

 - Pre Requisite 18+ years

 - Physically fit (be able to walk 1klm with a 10kg pack)

 This course is NOT recommended for childcare workers, teachers or those caring for people under the age of 18 years.
-The HLTAID004 Provide an emergency first aid response in an education and care setting is the recommended qualification where people requiring first aid are likely to be under the age of 18.
+The HLTAID012 Provide First Aid in an education and care setting is the recommended qualification where people requiring first aid are likely to be under the age of 18.